Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

    world is loaded again.
   -Fixed a bug causing Port Defining Components sometimes not to be signalized by their Input Ports if their circuit met special conditions.
-  -Fixed a bug causing Pumps to malfunction or not work at all.
+  -Fixed a bug causing pumps to malfunction or not work at all.
-  -Fixed a bug causing Doors not to always try to open to the opposite direction if blocked.
+  -Fixed a bug causing doors not to always try to open to the opposite direction if blocked.
-  -Fixed a bug causing Timers in an AC to be signalized when connected directly.
+  -Fixed a bug causing timers in an AC to be signalized when connected directly.
-  -Fixed the default ProjectileOffset value of DartTraps.
+  -Fixed the default ProjectileOffset value of dart traps.
 It did not reflect the Terraria default value (2), causing objects right infront of them not to be hit.
-  -Fixed a very rare occuring bug causing a NullReferenceException related to Timers.
+  -Fixed a very rare occuring bug causing a NullReferenceException related to timers.
   -Fixed a rare occuring bug causing "random exceptions" in circuits meeting special conditions.
   -Updated for Plugins Common Lib 1.3.